RaspAP/raspap-docs/docs/manual.md

 sudo apt-get install dhcpcd5
 ```

+## Ubuntu-specific steps
+!!! note "Note"
+    This section concerns manual pre- and post-install steps required for the latest Ubuntu 23.04 (Lunar Lobster) release.
+They are not necessary with other distributions.

+RaspAP's installer will prompt you to stop and disable the `systemd-resolved` service listening on port 53 before installing `dnsmasq`.
+On Ubuntu 23.04 this results in a name resolution failure and the installation cannot continue.
+To resolve this, perform the following **pre-install steps**:

+1. Stop systemd-resolved with `sudo systemctl stop systemd-resolved.service`.
+1. Edit the systemd-resolved config file: `sudo nano /etc/systemd/resolved.conf`, un-hash and specify `DNS=9.9.9.9` (for example) and set `DNSStubListener=no`.
+Save and exit the file.
+1. Symlink `/etc/resolv.conf` with `sudo ln -sf /run/systemd/resolve/resolv.conf /etc/resolv.conf`.
+1. Proceed with RaspAP install as normal.
+Disable systemd services when prompted by the installer.

+**Post-install:** The `dnsmasq` service will report errors such as "config error is REFUSED (EDE: not ready)".
+DNS 'A' record queries will fail and the AP will not be usable for clients.
+This is easily resolved with the following steps:

+1. Edit the dnsmasq configuration with `sudo nano /etc/default/dnsmasq` and un-hash `IGNORE_RESOLVCONF=yes`.
+Save and exit the file.
+1. Restart the dnsmasq service with `sudo systemctl restart dnsmasq.service`.

+Your RaspAP install on Ubuntu should now function as expected.

 ## Install packages
 Install git, lighttpd, php7, hostapd, dnsmasq and some extra packages with the following: